chromium/chromium/docs/design/sandbox.md

 The Windows sandbox is a user-mode only sandbox.
 There are no special kernel mode drivers, and the user does not need to be an administrator in order for the sandbox to operate correctly.
-The sandbox is designed for both 32-bit and 64-bit processes and has been tested on all Windows OS flavors between Windows 7 and Windows 10, both 32-bit and 64-bit.
+The sandbox is designed for both 32-bit and 64-bit processes and has been tested on all Windows OS flavors from Windows 10.

 Sandbox operates at process-level granularity.
 Anything that needs to be sandboxed needs to live on a separate process.
 The minimal sandbox configuration